 The Meetings section allows you to see the total live meetings as well as past meetings being held.
 Past meetings can be exported to a CSV file.
 This overview will show if audio, video, screen sharing, and recording were being used in the meeting as well.
 You can also see the license types of each user on your account.

-Selecting any meeting id will give more information on the meeting being held.
+Selecting any meeting ID will give more information on the meeting being held.
 This information ranges from where users were connecting from and network quality information.
-The "Join as an assistant" button will allow an admin to join into the session to provide assistance if needed.
+The "Join as an assistant" button will allow an admin to join into the meeting as a co-host, if the host is currently logged in and in the meeting.

 Selecting any participant name can provide more in depth detail to their connection.
 Showing the current send/receive rates for various portions of the call.